KajalRaut/Multipurpose_Alarm_Unix/README.md

 # Multipurpose_Alarm_Unix

-In this project a multipurpose alarm clock is created using bash script.
+In this project a multipurpose alarm clock is created using shell script.

 The program starts with main2.sh file which shows GUI to enable user to pick on of the available options.